ash-rk/zksyncDexBot/README.md

-# SproutStarter
+# zkSyncDexBot

 ## Overview
-SproutStarter is a Python automation script designed to facilitate trading operations.
+zkSyncDexBot is a Python automation script designed to facilitate trading operations.
 It serves as the orchestrator for various trading-related tasks, including establishing a VPN connection, launching and interacting with a web browser, handling a wallet, retrieving and managing balances, and executing trades using the DefiDex class.

 This has been designed to use on a 16-inch Macbook Pro (Uses resolution 1728 x 1117)